varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 modified: November 30, 2025
 ---

-The Muon optimizer was developed in the Modded NanoGPT speedrun, which has the expressed goal of training a GPT-style model as fast as possible [^jordan-muon] [^moddednanogpt].
-Since then, Muon has become widely adopted, and new variations are proposed regularly.
-The speedrun, whose record has dropped from 45 minutes to ~2.2 minutes, remains an effective proving ground for new optimizers and Muon refinements.
-In this post, I'll showcase some of the improvements to Muon in record runs and motivate why they enhance the original form of Muon.
+The Muon optimizer was developed in the Modded NanoGPT speedrun, which has the expressed goal of training a GPT-style model as fast as possible.[^moddednanogpt] In the past year, Muon has been adopted for large-scale training, including for the Chinese LLMs Kimi K2 and GLM 4.5.
+Over the same period, driven by competitive testing of refinements to the optimizer, the speedrun record has dropped from 45 minutes to ~2.2 minutes.
+In this post, I'll showcase some of the Muon improvements used in record runs and motivate why they are effective.

 > "I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
 I only trust speedruns." —Keller Jordan [^jordan24a]